Undergraduate Programs

 Accelerated Bachelor of Arts to Master of Arts in History

 The Department of History offers a combined BA/MA Accelerated History Program in order that qualified students may complete the requirements for the Master of Arts degree in one year after completing their Bachelor of Arts in History.
-Students must apply to this program prior to the beginning of their fourth year of baccalaureate study and may then double count, at maximum, twelve credits of approved coursework toward each degree.

-Admissions At a Glance
+Application Information and Admissions At a Glance

 Current Bachelor of Arts in History students should review the Graduate and Professional Program Application Process through UMKC Admissions and the Graduate Admissions Requirements set forth by the School of Graduate Studies (SGS) prior to completing their application.
-In addition, prospective students are strongly encouraged to consult with the Department of History’s Master of Arts Program Coordinator and Department Faculty Mentor before applying.
+In addition, prospective students are strongly encouraged to consult with the Department of History’s Master of Arts Program Coordinator and MAP Mentor before applying.

 *Consider pursuing a minor to round out your degree and enhance your career opportunities.